 Question: Who are your teachers?

-My principal teacher was the late Kalu Rinpoche [1905-1989].
+Answer: My principal teacher was the late Kalu Rinpoche [1905-1989].
 He was a senior meditation master of the Kagyu Tradition and holder of the Shangpa Kagyu lineage, who was living near Darjeeling, India when I met him in 1970.
 He was often asked by H.H.
 Dalai Lama and H.H.
 Karmapa to provide instruction on certain practices to groups of monks and practitioners, and he founded fifty Dharma centers around the world.
 He also established the first three-year retreat centers in the West.
 I undertook these long retreats twice, the last time ending in 1983.

 Another important teacher was Dezhung Rinpoche, a Sakya teacher who lived in Seattle for many years, and Jamgön Kongtrul III before he died.
 There have been a number of others, including Thrangu Rinpoche, Nyishöl Khenpo, and Gangteng Tulku.
 They were all Tibetans.